PaperPrototype/Intro-Coding-and-Computers/Week 0 - Fundamentals/Tutorials/Making a game (Scratch)/english.md

 Wait why didn't the cat say hello!?...
 The problem is that we didn't tell the computer *when* the `say` block should run.

-Should it always say hello?
-Should it say hello when we click the green flag?

-The last question sounds logical, and, it turns out, scratch gives us a code block called "When green flag clicked"!
+To solve this scratch gives us a code block called "When green flag clicked", and it runs the code under it *when the green flag is clicked*.

 Go to the "Events" tab.
 Drag the "When green flag clicked" block into the code area and attatch the "Say Hello!" block under it.